-The waiver approved on October 30, 2014 provides that successful programs that have been established under the waiver continue, including a bundled payment pilot program for children with high-risk asthma, an Express Lane Eligibility renewal process for parents and caretakers of children receiving Supplemental Nutritional Assistance Program (SNAP) benefits; authority to provide intensive early intervention services to children up to age three who have autism-spectrum disorders; and various payments to providers such as the Delivery System Transformation Initiatives; Infrastructure and Capacity Building grants; the Health Safety Net; and supplemental payments to critical safety net providers such as Boston Medical Center and Cambridge Health Alliance (CHA), including a new Public Hospital Transformation and Incentive Initiative payment totaling \$220 million annually for CHA.
+The waiver approved on October 30, 2014 provides that successful programs that have been established under the waiver continue, including a bundled payment pilot program for children with high-risk asthma, an Express Lane Eligibility renewal process for parents and caretakers of children receiving Supplemental Nutritional Assistance Program (SNAP) benefits; authority to provide intensive early intervention services to children up to age three who have autism-spectrum disorders; and various payments to providers such as the Infrastructure and Capacity Building grants; the Health Safety Net; and supplemental payments to critical safety net providers such as Boston Medical Center and Cambridge Health Alliance (CHA), including a new Public Hospital Transformation and Incentive Initiative payment totaling \$220 million annually for CHA.
 In addition, the waiver supports the state's efforts to implement alternative payment methodologies that reward providers for delivering coordinated, high-quality, cost-effective care, e.g., global payment programs like the Primary Care Payment Reform Initiative and a Medicaid Accountable Care Organization (ACO) model.

 Lastly, the waiver supports \$771 million, over three years, for designated state health programs (DSHP) that provide comprehensive community-based health services for Medicaid-eligible individuals.
 Implemented through various agencies including the Department of Public Health and Department of Mental Health, programs include homeless supports, chronic disease interventions, substance abuse prevention and rehabilitation, and expanded access to children's behavioral health services.
+In addition, the waiver provides DSHP authority to support Health Connector subsidies for enrollees in the ConnectorCare program, whose incomes are up to 300% of the Federal Poverty Level, throughout the five-year waiver term.

 Health Safety Net.
 The Health Safety Net (HSN) makes payments to hospitals and community health centers for providing certain health care services to their low-income patients who are not eligible for health insurance or cannot afford it.
 The HSN is administered by the Office of Medicaid within the Executive Office of Health and Human Services, and is funded primarily through assessments on hospitals and health insurance providers.
+HSN demand in fiscal 2015 is expected to exceed available resources by \$24 million.